bodo-ai/Bodo/docs/docs/guides/dataframes/gpu_acceleration.md

 ### Read Parquet

 A plan that includes a head() (or other operations that force a small sample collection via Pandas) may prevent the Parquet read from running on GPU; in such cases the read may fall back to CPU to satisfy the sampling semantics.

-### Write Parquet

-GPU writes are supported only when writing to the local filesystem.
-Remote/cloud writes currently use CPU paths.

 ### Filtering